The average temperature in January is about minus 6.1 degrees Celsius, and plus 19.2 degrees C in July.

 Starokievskaya (Old Kiev) Mountain.
 The historical center of Kiev.
 It is the place where, according to a legend, Prince Kyi founded his city in the 5th century.
 Vladimirskaya Street , 2.

 Mamai Sloboda.
 This cultural and entertainment center is a reconstruction of the Cossack village of the 18th century.
 The complex is named after the legendary Cossack Mamai, one of the most popular characters of Ukrainian folk tales.
 M. Donets Street, 2.
 Open: Saturday, Sunday.

 Peyzazhnaya (Landscape) Alley.
 Since 2009, the sculptor Constantin Skretutsky is decorating this alley by fabulous characters: strange cats, elephants, giant sparrows, etc. Desyatinny Lane.

 Kontraktovaya Square.
-In the 13th-18th centuries, this square was the center of the city and the main place for the fairs.
+In the 13th-18th centuries, this square was the center of the city and the main place for trade fairs.

 The city has a lot of hotels.
-Here are some of them of the middle price category with the positive reviews of guests.
+Here are some of them of the middle price category and with positive reviews of the visitors.